 Class Length- 6 weeks

 Did you just adopt a new rescue or shelter dog?

-If you are looking to have a canine who can travel with you and handle the various challenges of downtown, the pet store and the park, look no further than this real world dog training group class!
+If you are looking to have a canine who can travel with you and handle the various challenges of downtown, the pet store and the park, look no further than this Manners & Life Skills group class!

-American Kennel Club’s Canine Good Citizen Program is designed to reward dogs who demonstrate good manners in the community.
-In this class, we will practice all of the skill necessary to pass the CGC Test.
-We will work on sitting politely for petting, walking calming on leash, and many other skills that prove a dog’s social-savvy.
+In this class, we will practice all of the skills necessary to pass the AKC Canine Good Citizen Test.
+We will work on sitting politely for petting, walking calmly on a leash, and other skills proving a dog’s social-savvy.

 Passing the CGC Test can expedite acceptance into animal-assisted therapy programs, give you a discount on renters insurance, and accelerate your dog’s manners in public.

 After prepping for or passing the CGC, you can progress in class to prepare for Therapy or Public Access and SD task training; however, this class does not guarantee you will pass certification.

 Join us for a fun and adequate time working with our dogs, fine-tuning skills, and playing games while practicing together.